WittonLab/Goodwin-et-al_2026/README.md

 The code may be freely used.
 If used in an academic papaer, please cite the bioRxiv manuscript and/or this GitHub repository: https://github.com/WittonLab/Goodwin-et-al_2026.

 The code is provided "as is".
-It has been specifically formatted for use on multi-image TIFF image files acquired using ScanImage for two-photon microscopy experiments, and will likely need to be adapted to work with your data.
+It has been specifically formatted for use on multi-image TIFF files acquired using ScanImage for two-photon microscopy experiments, and will likely need to be adapted to work with your data.

 The purpose of each script is: